 tarball includes all files needed to run the testing and includes the output from a short run with 128 separate pull restraints.
 In this case, I get 8.6 ns/day vs. 55.1 ns/day without using any pull groups (whereas adding a single pull restraint only slows the sampling down to 51.3 ns/day)

-#5 Updated by Chris Neale almost 4 years ago
+#5 Updated by Chris Neale about 4 years ago

 Large free energy decoupling groups slow down gromacs enormously.
 Even groups of modest size compared with the system size really slow things down too much to be useful for things like REST.
 Files to test this can be found in issue 742 ( https://redmine.gromacs.org/issues/742 ) named as RESTandREMDtprs.tgz .
 The plumed/gromacs solution for REST works well, so it is unclear that the REST use-case is strong enough to support modifications of gromacs, but I am cross-posting for completeness since I think this thread is a fantastic idea.